Twenty-five years ago, Resident Evil gave horror a new name | ExBulletin

 Survive if we forgive you

-If you know anything about video games, their originality is short-lived.
-It didn’t take long before survival horror became the collective term for games that criticized RE playbooks.
+If you know anything about video games, it means that originality is short-lived.
+It didn’t take long for “Survival Horror” to become a generic term for games that criticized RE playbooks.
 Many Japanese developers have debuted their own take in this genre.
-The Humans Block Tower series and the Konamis Silent Hill are the two most notable.
+Human’s Clock Tower series and Konami’s Silent Hill are the two most notable.
 It marked a fascinating evolutionary bend in video games to something more tense and consequent, away from the fantasy of power with the superhuman protagonist.
-The mature content of the game also helped shift public awareness of video games from those for children.
+The mature content of the game also helped shift public perceptions of video games from “children’s”.

 Capcom immediately put the sequel into production just a month after the first game was over.
 Resident Evil 2 takes action on the streets of Raccoon City with a new protagonist and more diverse locations.
 After the first game sold very well, expectations went through the roof, and Shinji Mikami ended up throwing away almost all the progress in the sequel, more than 60% complete.

 The Resident Evil team was able to start from scratch and build games that advance the early genres in almost every way.
-Supervisor Yoshiki Okamoto has shaped the franchise into a vast, non-linear narrative world.
-It could feature a different protagonist for each installment, and eventually RE became Capcom’s flagship product, with new installments released almost every year, along with ports and remakes. ..
+Supervisor Yoshiki Okamoto was able to shape the franchise into a vast, non-linear narrative world, featuring different protagonists in each installment.
+Eventually, RE became Capcom’s flagship product, with new installments released almost every year, along with ports and remakes. ..

 Further mutation